Overview

 Is this opportunity open to freshmen/first-years?

 Alas, no, but you can apply as a sophomore, junior or senior.
-The good news is that some of our Thursday evening class sessions will coincide with public events and screenings related to mental illness/health.
+The good news is that you are invited to all of our public events and screenings where you can engage with our guest speakers and meet some of the current PPSL students.
 Please consult our events page for upcoming listings.

 Is this opportunity open to graduate students?